ICTU/quality-report/README.md

 Holistic because HQ attempts to measure as many aspects of software development as possible, seeing how software development can go off the rails in so many ways.

-HQ itself is developed in Python, but can report on the quality of software developed in any language as it doesn't measure the quality itself, but instead relies on other tools to feed it information.
+HQ itself is developed in Python (backend) and JavaScript (frontend), but can report on the quality of software developed in any language as it doesn't measure the quality itself, but instead relies on other tools to feed it information.
 Metric sources include SonarQube, Jenkins, Jira, Jacoco, JMeter, OWASP dependency checker, and more.